reactor/BlockHound/README.md

 [![Travis CI](https://travis-ci.org/reactor/BlockHound.svg?branch=master)](https://travis-ci.org/reactor/BlockHound)
 [![](https://img.shields.io/maven-metadata/v/https/repo.spring.io/snapshot/io/projectreactor/blockhound/maven-metadata.xml.svg)](https://repo.spring.io/snapshot/io/projectreactor/blockhound/)

-Java agent to detect blocking calls from Reactor's non-blocking threads.
+Java agent to detect blocking calls from non-blocking threads.

 ## How it works
 BlockHound will transparently instrument the JVM classes and intercept blocking calls (e.g. IO) if they are performed from threads marked as "non-blocking operations only" (ie. threads implementing Reactor's `NonBlocking` marker interface, like those started by `Schedulers.parallel()`).
 If and when this happens (but remember, this should never happen!:stuck_out_tongue_winking_eye:), an error will be thrown.
 Here is an example: